The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string

 where

 and here $r_{0}$ represents the minimum distance from the photon trajectory to the gravitational source.
 If the denominator of expression (7) is equal to the zero, the deflection angle will be divergent, then the photons will move around the source forever instead of leaving.
-The null denominator in the integral expression leads the equation $\frac{C'(r)}{C(r)}=\frac{A'(r)}{A(r)}$ whose largest root is named as the radius of the photon sphere.
+The null denominator in the integral expression leads the equation $\frac{A(r)}{A(r_{0})}=\frac{C(r)}{C(r_{0})}$ whose largest root is named as the radius of the photon circle as mapping of photon sphere in the equatorial plane [6, 28].
 Having solved the equation, we obtain the radius of the photon sphere in the metric of Schwarzschild black hole pierced by a long cosmic string (4) as follow,

 It is interesting that the photon sphere radius is the same as that of Schwarzschild metric without cosmic string.
 The cosmic string does not change the event horizon either.
 Of course the radius of photon sphere is larger than the black hole radius.
 It is clear that the cosmic string does not modify the photon sphere radius and the event horizon within the plane that the string is perpendicular to.
 With $C(r)=\gamma^{2}r^{2}$, we re-derive to find that the following expressions consisting of line elements of metric describe the deflection angle and coefficients in the strong field limit and have the same form as Bozza's in Ref.
-[28].
+[27].
 We can make use of Bozza's results and just let $C(r)=\gamma^{2}r^{2}$ to explore our topic.
 Further we wonder how the parameter $\gamma$ produced by cosmic string brings about the influence on the gravitational lensing.
 According to what mentioned above, we follow the procedure by Bozza in Ref.
-[28] to express the deflection angle in the strongfield limit as follow,
+[27] to express the deflection angle in the strongfield limit as follow,

 where $D_{OL}$ means the distance between observer and gravitational lens.
-The impact parameter is
+The impact parameter is [28],

 Certainly,

 The strong field limit coefficients $\bar{a}$ and $\bar{b}$ are expressed as,

 where